Eifel Literature Festival: 2010 Festival

 With around 15,000 visitors at 28 events, the 9th Eifel Literature Festival in 2010 was the most successful in its history With about 1,100 visitors to the monastery church of Himmerod Abbey, Father Anselm Grün set the record for the number of visitors.
 For the first time a festival journal was published in spring and autumn 2010: with many interviews, photo documentaries and background information on past and upcoming events.
 The magazine buchjournal ranked the festival among the twelve most important literary events of 2010.

 International Eifel Literature Prize

 In 2008, the 1st International Eifel Literature Prize was awarded, with 15,000 euros for the first prize and 3,000 euros for the 'advancement award' (Förderpreis).
 The international character of the literature prize is intended to reflect the cross-border character of the festival.
-The jury (Martin Lüdke, head of SWR Literature, Literatur im Foyer, chairman; Sigrid Löffler, Literaturen; and Volker Hage, Der Spiegel") chose British writer Alison Louise Kennedy (Glasgow), one of the most important contemporary voices in Great Britain, for the main prize.
+The jury (Martin Lüdke, head of SWR Literature, Literatur im Foyer, chairman; Sigrid Löffler, Literaturen; and Volker Hage, Der Spiegel") chose British writer A. L. Kennedy (Glasgow), one of the most important contemporary voices in Great Britain, for the main prize.
 She awarded the advancement prize to Wolfgang Herrndorf (Berlin).